opencontainers/opencontainers.org/content/posts/blog/2023-07-07-summary-of-upcoming-changes-in-oci-image-and-distribution-specs-v-1-1.md

 ---

-As mentioned in an [earlier post](./2023-01-26-oci-in-2023.md), the OCI Reference Types Working Group delivered a suggested set changes in OCI Image and Distribution specs to enable the creation and discovery of relationships between objects stored in an OCI registry.
+As mentioned in an [earlier post](./2023-01-26-oci-in-2023.md), the OCI Reference Types Working Group delivered a suggested set of changes in the OCI Image and Distribution specs to enable the creation and discovery of relationships between objects stored in an OCI registry.

 These changes (with some subsequent modifications) will be included in